The 120-Day JRF Success Calendar: A Precision Strike

 Focus: American, Post-Colonial, Indian, and European Literature.

 Strategy: Focus on title, publication years, and key characters.
-Stop buying new books; consolidation is your friend.
+Stop buying new books; consolidation is your friend during this phase.

 Phase 4: The Kill Zone (Day 101–120)